Captain/Educator | Summer Food Services - Head Cook

 during the first year of employment, and more extensive contracts are

 available after the first year.
-A typical season's staff is composed of
+A typical season's staff is composed

-members elect to stay for one to three years.
+staff members elect to stay for one to three years.